Megan Rapinoe's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Megan Rapinoe.

-Megan Rapinoe is a celebrated American former professional soccer player, primarily a winger, known for her time with OL Reign and the United States national team.
-A Ballon d'Or Féminin and The Best FIFA Women's Player recipient in 2019, she achieved significant success, including Olympic gold in 2012 and FIFA Women's World Cup titles in 2015 and 2019.
-She co-captained the national team from 2018 to 2020 alongside Carli Lloyd and Alex Morgan.
-Besides her accomplishments with the national team, Rapinoe also played for Chicago Red Stars, Philadelphia Independence, and magicJack in Women's Professional Soccer (WPS), as well as Lyon Women in France's Division 1 Féminine.
-Rapinoe is also known for her outspoken activism.
+Megan Rapinoe is a retired American professional soccer player renowned for her skill as a winger.
+Primarily playing for OL Reign and the United States national team, she achieved significant accolades, including the Ballon d'Or Féminin and The Best FIFA Women's Player in 2019.
+Rapinoe secured Olympic gold in 2012 and FIFA Women's World Cup titles in 2015 and 2019, also contributing to the U.S.'s second-place finish in the 2011 World Cup.
+She served as co-captain of the national team from 2018 to 2020.
+Her professional career also included stints with Chicago Red Stars, Philadelphia Independence, and magicJack in the WPS, as well as Lyon Women in France.

-In 2004, Megan Rapinoe was named to McDonald's All-American Girls High School Soccer West Team.
+In 2004, Megan Rapinoe was named to the McDonald's All-American Girls High School Soccer West Team.

-In 2005, as a freshman, Megan Rapinoe helped the Portland Pilots to an undefeated season and the NCAA Division I Women's Soccer Championship, earning several accolades including NSCAA First Team All-American and West Coast Conference Freshman of the Year.
+In 2005, as a freshman, Megan Rapinoe helped the Portland Pilots to an undefeated season and the NCAA Division I Women's Soccer Championship.
+She was named NSCAA First Team All-American and West Coast Conference Freshman of the Year.
+She played and started all 25 games as an attacking midfielder, scoring 15 goals and adding 13 assists.

 2009: Scored game-winning goal against Norway in Algarve Cup

-During the 2009 Algarve Cup, Rapinoe scored the game-winning goal against Norway, leading the team to a 1–0 victory.
-The U.S. finished at the top of their group but were defeated by Sweden in the championship final.
+During the 2009 Algarve Cup, Rapinoe scored the game-winning goal against Norway, securing a 1–0 victory for the team in their third group stage match.
+The U.S. finished at the top of their group but was defeated in the championship final by Sweden in a penalty kick shootout.

-In 2009, upon her return to the team, Rapinoe led the United States women's national team in points with five, including two goals and one assist.
+Upon her return to the team in 2009, Rapinoe led the team in points with five, including two goals and one assist.
+She started in six of the seven games she played that year.

 Following the 2011 FIFA Women's World Cup, Megan Rapinoe's hometown of Redding honored her with a parade and named September 10 "Megan Rapinoe Day".

-In 2011, Megan Rapinoe's precise cross to Abby Wambach in the 122nd minute of the FIFA Women's World Cup quarterfinal match against Brazil resulted in an equalizer and eventual win for the Americans, and it received ESPN's 2011 ESPY Award for Best Play of the Year.
+In 2011, Megan Rapinoe's cross to Abby Wambach in the 122nd minute of the FIFA Women's World Cup quarterfinal match against Brazil resulted in an equalizer.
+The last-minute goal received ESPN's 2011 ESPY Award for Best Play of the Year.

-In 2011, during the team's second match of the UEFA-CONCACAF play-off against Italy, Rapinoe served the assist for Amy Rodriguez's game-winning goal, helping the United States earn a berth to the 2011 World Cup.
+In 2011, after the United States finished third at the 2010 CONCACAF tournament, they played against Italy in the UEFA-CONCACAF play-off.
+During the team's second match of the series, Rapinoe assisted Amy Rodriguez's game-winning goal, helping the United States earn a spot at the 2011 FIFA Women's World Cup.

 On February 12, 2012, Megan Rapinoe received the Harry Glickman Professional Female Athlete of the Year award at the 60th annual Oregon Sports Awards.